Illinois bond sale drought hits schools, mass transit

 By Karen Pierog

-ALGONQUIN, Ill.
-District 300, Illinois' sixth-largest public school system, has been waiting a decade for state dollars to complete a construction and improvement project that began with voter approval of $185 million of bonds in 2006.
+ALGONQUIN, Ill., Nov 3 District 300, Illinois' sixth-largest public school system, has been waiting a decade for state dollars to complete a construction and improvement project that began with voter approval of $185 million of bonds in 2006.

 The 21,000-student district in Chicago's far northwest suburbs sold the bonds and was able to build, expand and update schools, officials said.